revealapp/Revert/README.md

 which all conform to the `SettableHomeItem` protocol.
 They are responsible for managing the `item` object by:

-- Ensures that an `item` object is set by the time `viewDidLoad` gets called.
+- Ensuring that an `item` object is set by the time `viewDidLoad` gets called.
 - Configuring in a similar manner `InfoViewController` in `prepareForSegue:sender:` with `item` when the info button present on every screen is tapped.